 What if I am self-employed?

 I’m self-employed now, so I don’t have a company-sponsored 401k plan.
 The rules above still apply though.
-Being self-employed, you can contribute to either a SEP IRA or a Solo 401k.
+Being self-employed, you can contribute to either a SEP IRA or an Individual 401k.
 Both can have even higher contribution limits, but those will depend on how you file your taxes and how much you make.
 Here’s a decent article that may help you decide which account type is right for you: Solo 401k vs SEP.

 If you have a strong opinion on Roth vs Traditional 401k or thresholds to live by, weigh in with a comment below or Contact Me.